Parent/Carer Guide to Supporting Success in Year 12

 If a Sixth Form student is studying PE at A Level, the dress code is a white t-shirt/top and black shorts/leggings and if they are in a school team, they will wear the team kit.

 You are expected to follow the normal school requirements for attendance.
 If you wish to leave early or arrive late, or wish to be absent for a special reason, you should bring a written request from your parents to your Head of Year, via your Form Tutor.
 Punctuality is expected, and you should report to the School Office if arriving after 8.50am or leaving early, otherwise you will be marked absent and enquiries will be made.
 If you are aware in advance that you will be missing lessons, you should inform the subject teacher concerned.

 Please note!
-If you fall below a minimum of 90% attendance at AS and A Level lessons, you could have your place withdrawn.
+If you fall below a minimum of 90% attendance, you could have your place withdrawn.

 We recognise the need for you to earn your own money and the educational experience that such jobs provide can be valuable.
 You should, however, think carefully about commitments which are going to encroach upon your study time outside school, and bear in mind the fact that with the modular nature of the new courses, revision will be required at fairly frequent intervals.